SamJam008/DropBox_app/README.md

-Here’s a **clean, professional README** for your Dropbox-like Next.js app:

----

 # Droply – Cloud Storage Web Application

 Droply is a modern cloud storage web application inspired by Dropbox, built using **Next.js 15**, **TypeScript**, **Clerk authentication**, **ImageKit** for file storage, and **PostgreSQL (Neon)** for database management.
 It allows users to securely upload, manage, and access their files from anywhere.